medusajs/medusa/www/apps/docs/content/development/entities/migrations/create.md

 ### Migration Name

-If the `name` attribute isn't available in the generated migration, make sure to add it manually and set its value to the class's name:
+If the `name` attribute isn't available in the generated migration, an error may occur while running the migration.
+To avoid this, make sure to add it manually and set its value to the class's name:

 <!-- eslint-disable max-len -->